signag/monitorEMS/README.md

 ## Running monitorEMS as Python Program

+This option should be used when experimenting and testing with configurations for new data points before a configuration is exposed to the Docker container.

+The program has especially a -t option for testing which forces a cycle to start immediately without waiting for the configured interval.

 In order to run monitorEMS (or other Python programs of this package) as Python program, proceed as follows:
 (Python 3.10 or later and Git must have been installed)